riandrake/.config/README.md

-# Rian Drake's VIM configuration

 ## About
-This repository contains all of the configuration needed for my vim environment.
+This repository contains all of the configuration needed for my vim environment, but can be expanded in the future to include configurations for other programs.

 Currently, I only retain configurations for:
 - NeoVim
 - IdeaVim

+I used to include Vim and GVim, but after trying NeoVim I found that maintaining them would be redundant.

 ## Installation
 1. Ensure this repository is checked out into `~/.config`